 The classic 1970s BBC series, Dad’s Army, was filmed in and around Thetford each summer.
 Thetford guildhall became Walmington-on-Sea Town Hall (a German pilot is left dangling from the clock in one episode).

 • There is a statue of Captain Mainwaring by the town bridge opposite the Bell Inn on Kings Street, in front of the Light Cinema.

 • This is a ten minute walk from the railway station; simply head down station road, turn left and right onto Whitehart Street, past the Ancient House Museum.

 • The Bell Inn featured in various episodes along with several other town locations.

 • There is even a little museum, which celebrates the town’s connections with Dad’s Army.
 Open every Saturday 10am to 3pm from mid-March to November, the museum is in the Old Fire Station on Cage Lane.

 • The Marigold tearooms are generally open at the same time as the museum and serve cakes baked to wartime recipes.

 3. Thetford Priory and more

-- From Captain Manwairing, turn left beside the water and cross the footbridge onto Butten Island to find an equestrian statue honouring Duleep Singh, last Sikh ruler of the kingdom of the Punjab and former owner of the Koh-i-Noor diamond.
+- From Captain Manwairing (see 2 above), turn left beside the water and cross the footbridge onto Butten Island to find an equestrian statue honouring Duleep Singh, last Sikh ruler of the kingdom of the Punjab and former owner of the Koh-i-Noor diamond.

 - The town is also the birthplace of Thomas Paine and there is a statue of him on King Street, holding his book Rights of Man (1791).

-- How to get to Thetford Priory: Head back along the river, in the other direction, with the water on your left to find Thetford Priory.
+- How to get to Thetford Priory: Head back along the river, with the water on your left to find Thetford Priory.
 Cross under busy London Road, turn immediately left, with the fence on your left, and follow the road round to find the ruins of the Church of the Holy Sepulchre

 - Cross back over the river and turn left to find the main priory – England’s only surviving remains of their kind.
 One of the biggest monasteries in East Anglia, it was founded in the early 12th century.